 About Liia

-I am a Psychologist and a clinical researcher, currently finishing my PhD in Clinical Psychology at Leiden University.
-I was born and raised in Finland, but have since lived in Australia, the U.K., and the Netherlands.
-I completed my university studies graduating with a bachelor’s in Psychology and a master’s in Clinical and Health Psychology from Leiden University in 2019.
-As a 10+ year expat myself, I am also familiar with many of the struggles that internationals may face while living abroad, and hope to turn these insights into action steps within my work at Expat Psychologists.
+Hi, I’m Liia.
+I am a psychologist, and researcher with a PhD in Clinical Psychology.
+I was born and raised in Finland, but have since lived in Australia, the UK, and the Netherlands.
+I also completed my university studies here in the Netherlands, graduating with a bachelor’s degree in Psychology in 2016, and a master’s in Clinical and Health Psychology in 2019.
+In 2025, I obtained my PhD from Leiden University, specializing in suicide risk detection and prevention.

-I work with youth, adults and couples, and provide therapy in English and Finnish.
+I work with youth, adults, and couples, and provide therapy in English and Finnish.
 I believe that every individual and their personal circumstances are different – therefore I also think that every therapy approach should be tailored to the individual, and should be based on ongoing collaboration with the therapist and the client.
-In my work, I use techniques from a number of evidence-based interventions, including cognitive behavioural therapy (CBT), mindfulness-based stress reduction (MDSR), schema therapy, and others.
+In my work, I use techniques from a number of evidence-based interventions, including cognitive behavioural therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), and others.
 Regardless of the specific techniques used, the most important thing for me will always be to foster a safe, open and accepting atmosphere where we can work together to address whatever is on your mind.
+As a 10+ year expat myself, I am also familiar with many of the struggles that internationals may face while living abroad, and hope to turn these insights into action steps within my work at Expat Psychologists.

 “